Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Meals

 After a hearty breakfast at Jhinu, the final stretch of your ABC with Poonhill trek begins.
-You will head north bound towards Ghandruk village, a prominent Gurung settlement in the area.
-The trail heading from Jhinu to Ghandruk passes through rural landscape which includes villages, terraced farms, water streams and a lot more.
+You will head northbound towards Ghandruk village.
+The village is the largest Gurung settlement in the Annapurna region.
+The trail heading from Jhinu to Ghandruk passes through a rural landscape.
+You will pass by small villages, terraced farms, water streams, and a lot more.
 You will experience a typical lowland rural lifestyle during this traverse.
-After 3-4 hours of uphill trek, you will reach Ghandruk village, which sits in serene beauty overlooking the amazing Annapurna massifs.
-The village is iconic with its traditional architecture and vibe.
-After lunch at Ghandruk, your vehicle will pick you up from Ghandruk and you will drive towards Pokhara marking the end of your wonderful adventure.

 Whats Included?

-• All the Meals (8 Breakfast, 9 Lunch, and 8 Dinner) and accommodation during the trek.
+- All the Meals (8 Breakfasts, 9 Lunches, and 8 Dinners) and accommodation during the trek.

-• Fingertip Pulse Oximeter (we use every day to check your oxygen level and pulse in your body to avoid high risk ).
+- Fingertip Pulse Oximeter (we use every day to check your oxygen level and pulse in your body to avoid high-risk situations).

-• Local fresh fruit like Pomegranates and apple etc.
+- Local fresh fruit like Pomegranates and apples, etc.

 Whats not Included?

-• Hotels and meals in Kathmandu and Pokhara (We arrange Hotel if you ask).
+- Hotels and meals in Kathmandu and Pokhara (We arrange a Hotel if you ask).

-• Kathmandu-Pokhara- Kathmandu by flight/ Tourist bus/ Private Car ( We arrange if you ask ).
+- Kathmandu-Pokhara- Kathmandu by flight/ Tourist bus/ Private Car (We arrange it if you ask).

-• Tips for your guide and porters etc.
+- Tips for your guide, porters, and others.

 Group Joining dates & Prices